entropixai/entropix/README.md

 ## The Solution

-**FlakeStorm** is a local-first testing engine that applies **Chaos Engineering** principles to AI Agents.
+**Flakestorm** is a local-first testing engine that applies **Chaos Engineering** principles to AI Agents.

-Instead of running one test case, FlakeStorm takes a single "Golden Prompt", generates adversarial mutations (semantic variations, noise injection, hostile tone, prompt injections), runs them against your agent, and calculates a **Robustness Score**.
+Instead of running one test case, Flakestorm takes a single "Golden Prompt", generates adversarial mutations (semantic variations, noise injection, hostile tone, prompt injections), runs them against your agent, and calculates a **Robustness Score**.

-> **"If it passes FlakeStorm, it won't break in Production."**
+> **"If it passes Flakestorm, it won't break in Production."**

 ## Features